ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms

 To enrol in ICTQual AB Level 3 Certificate in Quality of Life – Rights and Freedoms, learner must meet the following entry requirements:

 • Age Requirement: A learner must be at least 18 years old at the time of enrolment.
-This ensures that learners have the maturity and responsibility required to successfully complete an assignment‑based qualification.

 • Educational Background: A background in secondary education (or an equivalent international qualification) is recommended.
 However, if you don’t have formal qualifications, you can still apply if you can demonstrate relevant knowledge, skills, or life experience.